sarahla/cliff-hurst-netlify-gatsby/src/pages/spoon-carver/index.md

 And, spoons are made—if they are made well—of fair curves.
 I take great joy in letting the grain of the wood dictate the shape that each spoon should take.
 Where the curves of a boat are built up from a combination of wood, fasteners, and glue, the curves of a spoon are simply revealed by carving away excess until only the spoon remains.
 They are simple.
 A single piece of wood.
 I like that.

 I’m pleased to share here photos of some of the spoons I’ve carved, as well as some of my ramblings about the joy that spoon carving brings me.
+Visit my spoon carving website [www.carvedbycliff.com](http://www.carvedbycliff.com/)